EvansPer/SIR_MODEL/README.md

 ## THE CODE

-The idea behind this code is simple: once some initial parameters are configured, it is possible to launch the simulation, whose function will try to adapt the models as much as possible to the raw data provided, returning in good approximation a model not only capable of describing the punctual evolution of the system but to extrapolating and forecast it, too.
+The idea behind this code is simple: once some initial parameters are configured, it is possible to launch the simulation, whose functions will try to adapt the models as much as possible to the raw data provided, returning in good approximation a model not only capable of describing the punctual evolution of the system but to extrapolating and forecast it, too.

 The structure of the project is the following: